CosmologyTaskForce/CoChiSquare/README.md

 These are just particular examples of chi square fitting.
 No universal packages are constructed.

-BTW, I am fresh to this chi square technique and pyton.  ==!
+BTW, I am new to this chi square technique and pyton.  ==!